ava-labs/avalanchego/x/merkledb/README.md

 `view3` has all of the key-value pairs as `view1`, except those modified in `view3`.
 That is, it has the state after the changes in `view1` are applied to `db`, followed by those in `view3`.

 A view can be committed only if its parent is the MerkleDB (and not another view).
 A view can only be committed once.
+In the above diagram, `view3` can't be committed until `view1` is committed.

 ### Validity